YYT1002/FeatureMAP/README.md

 v_emb: variation embedding to show the trajectory

-The tutorial is ??????

-## Example data and plots

 ## Documentation
+More tutorials are at https://featuremap.readthedocs.io/en/latest/index.html.

 ## Citation
-Our FeatureMAP alogrithm is
+Our FeatureMAP alogrithm is based on the paper

+Yang, Yang, et al. "Interpretable Dimensionality Reduction by Feature Preserving Manifold Approximation and Projection." arXiv preprint arXiv:2211.09321 (2022).

 ## License
 The FeatureMAP package is under BSD-3-Clause license.

-## Contact

-### Acknowledgments
-Thanks to the researchers and developers who provided insights and code snippets, including: